matteolc/dinner-time/README.md

 ## User stories

 - A user can browse through all recipes
-- A user can search and browse recipes by adding one or more ingredients
+- A user can search and browse recipes by searching for one or more ingredients

 ## Technical details